 Tracking food costs in real-time

-The biggest advantage of a digital app: your food costs stay automatically up to date.
-When you change the price of an ingredient, the app directly updates all dishes that contain that ingredient.
+The biggest advantage of a digital app: your food costs stay automatically current.
+You change the price of one ingredient, and the app immediately updates all dishes containing that ingredient.

-This prevents you from unknowingly losing money because your supplier has quietly raised their prices.
+This prevents you from unknowingly losing money because your supplier quietly raised their prices.
+From analyzing actual purchasing data across different restaurant types, I've seen operators lose 3-4% profit margin simply from outdated cost calculations.

 Your supplier raises salmon from €18/kg to €22/kg:

-• In Excel: you have to manually adjust 8 dishes
+- In Excel: you manually adjust 8 dishes

 Time savings: 30 minutes → 2 minutes